KunMihai1/Piano-app/README.md

 - Load MIDI files — pick which tracks you want to play along with.
 - Track Modifications — modify time stamps, velocities, notes without affecting the original state of the track.
 - Visual keyboard — see which keys are active as you play.
+- Keyboard range assignment — select distinct ranges for left and right hands and assign different instruments to each, enabling layered performances.
 - Built with future arranger features in mind (more coming soon).

 ## Tech